kant/varnish/README.md

 1. ### By starting from the [Skiff Template](https://github.com/allenai/skiff-template/):

-    The skiff-tamplate takes care of all the setup needed to use Varnish.
+    The skiff-template takes care of all the setup needed to use Varnish.
     To get started with the skiff template, follow the instructions in the [README](https://github.com/allenai/skiff-template/blob/master/README.md).